felipemaiapolo/infoselect/README.md

     Wall time: 6.7 s

-Ordering features by their importances using the *Backward Elimination* algorithm:
+Ordering features by their importances using the *Forward Selection* algorithm:

 ```python